Shopify/polaris/documentation/Tophatting documentation.md

 ## When should you 🎩 documentation?

-- When you're adding content to a component's `README.md` (such as `/src/components/Button/README.md`) to change or add best practices,accessibility documentation, or other information.
+- When you're adding content to a component's `README.md` (such as `/src/components/Button/README.md`) to change or add best practices, accessibility documentation, or other information.

 ## What should you 🎩?